academic-resources/odin/objects-constructors.md

  }
 }
 ```
-** There are also 2 ways to get information out of an object: dot notation and bracket notation.**
+** There are also 2 ways to get information out of an object: dot notation and bracket notation :**

 ```js

 // dot notation